-Students with disabilities are subject to the Order of Selection (OOS) as VR customers, however, they can receive Pre-Employment Transition Services in certain instances:
+Students with disabilities are subject to the order of selection as VR customers, however, they can receive Pre-Employment Transition Services in certain instances:

-The student has already participated in one of the five required pre-employment transition services before receiving a determination of eligibility for VR services and being placed on the OOS wait list
+- The student has already participated in one of the five required pre-employment transition services before receiving a determination of eligibility for VR services and being placed on the waiting list

-The student who is potentially eligible and has been determined eligible for VR services and has not been placed on the OOS may receive pre-employment transition services that are new or continuing
+- The student who is potentially eligible and has been determined eligible for VR services and has not been placed on the waiting list may receive pre-employment transition services that are new or continuing

-OVR staff will still be able to attend IEP meetings for potentially eligible students and students with open VR cases during the closed OOS waiting list
+- OVR staff will still be able to attend IEP meetings for potentially eligible students and students with open VR cases during the closed order of selection waiting list

-If a student has not received Pre-Employment Transition Services prior to being determined eligible for VR services and placed on the OOS waiting list that student will not be able to receive any of the five required pre-employment transition services OR individualized VR services.
+If a student has not received Pre-Employment Transition Services prior to being determined eligible for VR services and placed on the waiting list that student will not be able to receive any of the five required pre-employment transition services or individualized VR services.

 Does temporarily closing the order of selection impact current or future requests from existing customers?